payamparvizi/adaptive_optics_gym/README.md

 It is worth to note that a portion of the code's foundation was derived from Yang Yu's [Github repository](https://github.com/ericyangyu/PPO-for-Beginners)

 ### Proximal Policy Optimization (PPO)
-The default configuration for executing the program entails employing the Proximal Policy Optimization (PPO) algorithm in the Adaptive Optics environment.
+The default configuration for execution entails employing the Proximal Policy Optimization (PPO) algorithm in the Adaptive Optics environment.

 For training PPO on Adaptive Optics from scratch:
 ```